 To truly experience a culture, you must dive into their museums to learn about their history; culture; art; and so much more.
 The best museums in Tel Aviv are just waiting for you to explore.
 During my private tours of Tel Aviv, I always include one of these best museums of Tel Aviv so that you may get a full picture of what it is like to be one with Israel.

 You can’t visit all these museums in one day.
-You will need several days if you want to visit all these museums; so take this under account when planning your day.
-I would recommend trying and combine these museums that visiting them doesn’t last a long time.
+You will need several days to see all these museums, so consider this when planning your day.
+I would recommend trying and combining these museums so that visiting them doesn’t last a long time.
 For example, the Palmach Museum or the independence hall.
-Actually, if you will plan your day properly you could even add into your schedule the Ayalon Institute Museum as well.
+If you will plan your day properly, you could even add into your schedule the Ayalon Institute Museum as well.

 Tel Aviv Museum of Art

 Founded in 1932, the Tel Aviv Museum of Art is a must-see destination for art lovers.
 Moreover, this museum is a leading institution dedicated to preserving and displaying modern and contemporary art from Israel and worldwide.
 The Tel Aviv Museum of Art features a variety of permanent displays, including an incredible collection focused on the history of Israeli art and various temporary exhibits.

 The museum is committed to cultivating contemporary art and promotes openness and modernity.
 No matter when you visit, this museum will captivate your attention.
 In this museum, you will need at least one day, so don’t plan another visit to some other museum.

 The state of Israel that we know today would not be possible without the brave men and women who fought for this land, some sacrificing their lives.
 The Palmach Museum is an experiential museum that will take visitors through the legacy of the Palmach.
 Guides of I.D.F soldiers will take the visitors through engaging exhibits that demonstrate what it felt like to be a soldier of the Palmach.